gabewillen/rtsm/README.md

 # DISCLAIMER
 This is highly experimental and ambandoned.
 It's here for historical purporses.
 Use at your own risk.
-This was re-written and used interanally closed source for my current employer.
+This was re-written and used internally closed source for my current employer.

 ## Synopsis